TylerTemp/SaintsField/README.md

 ![add_component](https://github.com/TylerTemp/SaintsField/assets/6391063/84002879-875f-42aa-9aa0-cca8961f6b2c)

 #### `ButtonAddOnClick` ####

 Add a callback to a button's `onClick` event.
 Note this at this point does only supports callback with no arguments.

+Note: `SaintsEditor` has a more powerful `OnButtonClick`.
+If you have `SaintsEditor` enabled, it's recommended to use `OnButtonClick` instead.

 *   `string funcName` the callback function name
 *   `string buttonComp=null` the button component name.